200-176-Great Vocals

 Writer/Composer: Mick Jones / Lou Gramm

 Lou Gramm rises to the occasion as the front man of one of the stellar Rock groups of the 1970s on through the 1980s.
-They slow it down to Soft Rock and with Jennifer Holliday and the choir supplying the background vocals, this notable megahit shines as one of the best songs of the 1980s.
-His phenomenal pitch and pacing made him one of the premier singers in Rock, as this song clearly demonstrates.
+They slow it down to Soft Rock and with Jennifer Holliday and the Choir supplying the background vocals, this notable megahit shines as one of the best songs of the 1980s.
+His phenomenal pitch and pacing and phrasing made him one of the premier singers in Rock, as this song clearly demonstrates.
 Known for his “golden voice” and his 3-octave range, he beautifully ascends to new heights in this rapturous melody and soars upward as he searches for the meaning of love.
-This Rock / Pop classic is without a doubt…Stunning & Memorable!
+This collage of singers in this original recording was a landmark of the 1980s.
+This #1 Rock / Pop classic is without a doubt…Stunning & Memorable!

 195. A HOUSE IS NOT A HOME (1981)